 Why Use Distributed Caching in Python Applications?

-Distributed caching includes storing frequently accessed data across various in-memory nodes, enabling fast information retrieval without the need to repeat queries to a backend database.
+Distributed caching is a performance technique that involves storing frequently accessed data across various in-memory nodes, enabling fast information retrieval without the need to repeat queries to a backend database.
 This strategy has numerous advantages:

 • Reduced Latency & Faster Performance: Using in-memory caching cuts down the need for costly database queries, hence quicker response times.